finbourne/lusid-sdk-python/sdk/docs/FundsApi.md

     # Create an instance of the API class
     api_instance = api_client_factory.build(FundsApi)
-    scope = 'scope_example' # str | The Scope for the Fund.
+    scope = 'scope_example' # str | The scope of the Fund.
-    code = 'code_example' # str | The Code for the Fund.
-    as_at = '2013-10-20T19:20:30+01:00' # datetime | The asAt datetime at which to list the Calendar.
-Defaults to returning the latest version of each Calendar Entry if not specified. (optional) page = 'page_example' # str | The pagination token to use to continue listing Valuation Points; this              value is returned from the previous call.
+    code = 'code_example' # str | The code of the Fund.
+Together with the scope this uniquely identifies the Fund. as_at = '2013-10-20T19:20:30+01:00' # datetime | The asAt datetime at which to list the Calendar.
+Defaults to returning the latest version of each Calendar Entry if not specified. (optional) page = 'page_example' # str | The pagination token to use to continue listing Calendar Entries; this              value is returned from the previous call.
 If a pagination token is provided, the filter, effectiveAt              and asAt fields must not have changed since the original request. (optional) limit = 56 # int | When paginating, limit the results to this number.
 Defaults to 100 if not specified. (optional) filter = 'filter_example' # str | Expression to filter the results.
-For example, to filter on the DisplayName, specify \"displayName eq 'VP 1'\".
-For more information about filtering              results, see https://support.lusid.com/knowledgebase/article/KA-01914. (optional) sort_by = ['sort_by_example'] # List[str] | A list of field names or properties to sort by, each suffixed by \" ASC\" or \" DESC\" (optional) property_keys = ['property_keys_example'] # List[str] | A list of property keys from the 'ClosedPeriod' domain to decorate onto each item. (optional)
+For more information about filtering              results, see https://support.lusid.com/knowledgebase/article/KA-01914. (optional) sort_by = ['sort_by_example'] # List[str] | A list of field names or properties to sort by, each suffixed by \" ASC\" or \" DESC\". (optional) property_keys = ['property_keys_example'] # List[str] | A list of property keys from the 'ClosedPeriod' domain to decorate onto each item. (optional)

     try: